Anne de Joyeuse: Montmorency

 The aggressive opposition of Joyeuse to the great house of Montmorency occurred concurrently to Épernon declaring himself to be an enemy of the duke of Guise.
 By this means the two leading aristocratic pillars of previous regimes were attacked.

 Back in Languedoc Guillaume de Joyeuse continued to push for the king to dismiss Montmorency.
 Montmorency meanwhile complained incessantly that the duke of Joyeuse was going to have him assassinated.
 The dispute was still bubbling away in 1585 when Guillaume intercepted a letter in which Montmorency spoke disrespectfully of the king, describing him as engaging in 'unregulated love affairs'.
 When the king learned of this, he decided to formally dismiss Montmorency in September of that year.
 Guillaume entered Toulouse in triumph.
 Montmorency meanwhile accused Joyeuse of working towards his excommunication again, this time through the bishop of Paris.
 Not long after this though Henri decided that he had gone too far in the dismissal and alongside his mother Catherine began to work to reconcile at least somewhat with Montmorency as an ally against the ligueur (leaguer) party.
 In the summer of 1587 Catherine succeeded in a coup, securing several marriage alliances with the Montmorency family.
 Bouchage was to marry Montmorency's daughter Marguerite de Montmorency, meanwhile Charlotte de Montmorency was to marry the bastard child of Charles IX.
 Guillaume de Joyeuse would refuse this reconciliation however, and join the ligue in 1589, while the king returned Languedoc to Montmorency formally in 1589.

 The chancellor René de Birague died in November 1583.
 Both Joyeuse and Épernon were keen to see that their man was chosen by the king to replace him.
 Joyeuse advocated for his own brother, François de Joyeuse. Épernon meanwhile pushed for the candidacy of the garde des sceaux Cheverny.
 In this competition between favourites, Épernon would triumph.
 In compensation to Joyeuse, Henri would secure François' elevation to cardinal.

 From November 1583 to February 1584 an Assembly of Notables convened to consider matters of finance.
 Among those in attendance were the princes du sang (Princes of the blood), officers of the crown, and representatives of both Épernon and Joyeuse.
 For Épernon his brother La Valette advocated the family interests, for Joyeuse his brother Bouchage.
 They would consider various proposals for the financial reform of the kingdom.
 Their proposals would be taken seriously with the legislation passed by Henri throughout the year reflecting their suggestions.
 The king also reigned in his spending on their suggestion, with his budget almost becoming balanced in 1585.

 Joyeuse would receive further indications of royal favour during 1584.
-He was permitted to purchase the governate of the important port city of Le Havre inside his governate of Normandie, and was made governor of the duchy of Alençon upon the death of Alençon.
+He was permitted to purchase the governate of the important port city of Le Havre inside his governate of Normandy, and was made governor of the duchy of Alençon upon the death of Alençon.